geonetwork/core-geonetwork/es/README.md

 elasticsearch.password: "changeme"
 ```

+Future work required:
-TODO: Kibana sign in user when authenticated in GeoNetwork ?
+* Kibana sign in user when authenticated in GeoNetwork ?
-TODO: Kibana anonymous user can only access public alias
+* Kibana anonymous user can only access public alias

 ## Errors